 Also known as wheat meat, seitan [SAY-tan] is versatile, hearty, and chewy.
 Seitan is available ready-made (refrigerated or frozen) or as a mix, but it’s also relatively easy to make from scratch.
 And, given that it keeps well, you can make a lot to have on hand.

 Seitan’s main ingredient is vital wheat gluten (also called instant gluten flour), which can generally be found in the baking aisle at larger grocery stores.
 Be sure not to substitute any other flour – high gluten flour is not the same.

-Right: Primal Strips Seitan Teriyaki jerky, Harvest Direct Seitan Quick Mix, and WestSoy ready-made seitan products.
+At right is Primal Strips seitan teriyaki jerky; and above are Harvest Direct Seitan Quick Mix and WestSoy ready-made seitan products.
 You’ll find links to other products made from wheat gluten here.

 Whole soybeans, sometimes mixed with grains, are fermented to produce tempeh [TEM-pay].
 Compared to tofu, tempeh is richer both in absorbable nutrients and in flavor.
 Plain and flavored varieties are available and can be used in recipes that call for meat, such as stir-fries and vegan sloppy joe sandwiches.